xuender/go-stream/README.md

 # go-stream

 Stream Collections for Go.
 Inspired in Java 8 Streams.

-Because using reflect is slow, it is **not recommended for production environment**.

-Expect the support of GO2 version generic.
+Expect the support of GO 1.18 version generic.

 ## Installation

 To install the library and command line program, use the following:

 ```shell
 go get -u github.com/xuender/go-stream
 ```

 ## Usage example

 Sequential stream:

 ```go
 package main